 The above graphic is provided by the Amazon seller, specifically pointing out that it wraps the insulation around the wire.
 It’s almost as-if they’ve been reading my crimp connectors page…

-While this is being sold as a “DuPont” crimp tool, it appears it is predominantly designed for another type.
-“Superseal” connectors are frequently mentioned in the context of this tool.
-It has three dies:
+While this is being sold as a “DuPont” crimp tool, it appears it is predominantly designed for Superseal contacts.
+Not something I’ve ever used myself, but no doubt commonly used in the automotive space.

 The AWG 28 die